vasylenko/devdosvid.blog/content/posts/2020/2020-09-16-terraform-workflow-working-individually-and-in-a-team/index.md

 terraform import aws_s3_bucket.assets "someassetsbucket"
 ```

-‌Be sure to also check the list of possible options import accepts with `terraform import -h`
+Be sure to also check the list of possible options import accepts with `terraform import -h`

 ### Write
 Now you need to write the corresponding Terraform code for this bucket.